(251) 210-2773

 We all know sugar is bad for our teeth, but understanding why might help you make better choices.
 Sugar acts as food for harmful bacteria in your mouth.
 These bacteria produce acid as they metabolize the sugar, leading to tooth decay.
 Sodas, candy, pastries, and sweetened beverages are major culprits.

-See also What Are The Benefits Of Electric Toothbrushes Over Manual Ones?
+See also What Are The Benefits Of Dental Sealants For Children And Adults?

 Acidic Foods and Drinks